(A) This statement

 Summary - Data security

-We implement appropriate technical and organisational security measures to protect your Personal Data.
-Please ensure that any Personal Data that you send to us are sent securely.
+We implement appropriate technical and organisational security measures to protect your personal data.
+Please ensure that any personal data you send to us is sent securely.

-Because the internet is an open system, the transmission of information via the internet is not completely secure.
-Although we will implement all reasonable measures to protect your Personal Data, we cannot guarantee the security of your data transmitted to us using the internet – any such transmission is at your own risk and you are responsible for ensuring that any Personal Data that you send to us are sent securely.
+Because the Internet is an open system, the transmission of information via the Internet is not completely secure.
+Whilst we will implement all reasonable measures to protect your personal data, we cannot guarantee the security of your data transmitted to us via the internet.
+Any such transmission is at your own risk and you are responsible for ensuring that any personal data you transmit to us is transmitted securely.

-We take every reasonable step to ensure that your Personal Data are kept accurate and up-to-date and are erased or rectified if we become aware of inaccuracies.
+We take all reasonable steps to ensure that your personal data is kept accurate and up to date and deleted or rectified if we become aware of any inaccuracies.

-We take every reasonable step to ensure that:
+We will take all reasonable steps to ensure that:

-- your Personal Data that we Process are accurate and, where necessary, kept up to date; and
+• your personal data that we process is accurate and, where necessary, kept up to date; and

-- any of your Personal Data that we Process that are inaccurate (having regard to the purposes for which they are Processed) are erased or rectified without undue delay.
+• any of your personal data that we process that is inaccurate (taking into account the purposes for which it is processed) is erased or rectified without undue delay.